CodeTerror-hub/CodeTerror-hub/README.md

-# 👋 Hello, I'm CodeTerror 👨‍💻
+## 👋 Hey there!
+I'm Saurav,

-Welcome to my GitHub profile!
-I'm a passionate developer, constantly learning and building cool things with code.
+I'm a web developer with a strong interest in building websites and understanding how the web works behind the scenes.
+I'm currently focused on learning the fundamentals of:

 ---

-## 🚀 My GitHub Overview
+## 🚀 Stats

 <div align="center" style="display: flex; flex-wrap: wrap; justify-content: center; gap: 10px;">